 Definitions:

 “Exception review” is a review conducted at selected intermediate care facilities by appropriate health professionals employed by the Ohio Department of Developmental Disabilities (DODD) for purposes of identifying any inaccuracies related to the “Ohio Individual Assessment Form Answer Sheet” submitted in accordance with rule 5123:2-7-20 of the Administrative Code, which result in inaccurate case mix scores being used to calculate the direct care rate.
-Exception reviews shall be conducted before the annual rates are established pursuant to Section 5124.15.
+Exception reviews shall be conducted before the annual rates are established pursuant to Section 5124.15 and temporary law section ________ (HB 59 ICF formula).

+“Exception Review tolerance level” is the level of variance between the facility and DODD in the IAF assessment item responses affecting the resident assessment classification of a facility’s residents.
+Two kinds of tolerance levels have been established for exception reviews:

+(a) “Initial sample tolerance level” is the percentage of unverified IAF records found during the initial sample of an exception review, below which no further review will be pursued for the same six month period.
+The initial sample tolerance level shall be less than fifteen per cent of the entire sample as set forth in Appendix A of this rule.

-“Review tolerance level” is an acceptable level of variance in the calculation of the quarterly facility average case mix score of the ICF.
+(b) “Expanded review tolerance level” is an acceptable level of variance in the calculation of a provider’s quarterly facility average Medicaid case mix score or an acceptable per cent of the unverified IAF records.
 The variance is calculated as a percentage difference between the score based on exception review findings compared to the score based on the submitted assessment records from the facility for that quarter.
 The exception review tolerance level is a two per cent difference between the quarterly facility average case mix score based on exception review findings and the quarterly facility average case mix score from the facility’s submitted IAF records.

 (3) “Verified IAF record” means an IAF completed by the ICF and submitted to DODD for a resident for a specific reporting quarter which, upon examination by DODD, has been determined to accurately represent the aspects of the resident’s condition, during the specified assessment timeframe, that affect the correct assignment of that record into the resident assessment classification system (RACS) case mix placement system.
 An “unverified IAF record” is one which, upon examination, has been determined to not accurately represent the resident’s condition, and therefore results in the resident’s inaccurate assignment into the RACS system.

 All exception reviews will comply with the applicable provisions of the Medicaid program.